Your private glacier tour

 General hiking boots

-General hiking boots that provide ankle support and are reasonably waterproof are fine for glacier hikes, such as the Iceland Glacier Walk, Skaftafell Glacier Hike, Vatnajökull Ice Cave and Glacier Hike and the Glacier Hike and Kayaking Combination.
+General hiking boots that provide ankle support and are reasonably waterproof are fine for glacier hikes and hiking on the volcano.

 iceland-glacier-hiking-boots.jpg